 Take Your Skills Global

-The Goldring Institute of International Business was founded in 1991 to house Freeman's research and academic programs which were related to international business.
-Its role is derived from the school's mission to have "a strong emphasis on the global issues facing modern business."
+The Goldring Institute of International Business houses Freeman's research and academic programs related to international business.
+Since its founding in 1991, Goldring has served the school's mission to have "a strong emphasis on the global issues facing modern business."
 The specific objectives of the Goldring Institute have evolved to be twofold:

 - to provide Freeman students the opportunity to learn about the cultural and business challenges and opportunities of the development of the global economy in which they will live and work

-- to be a leader in management education in the developing regions of the world through the establishment of academic institutions in these regions and the export of management educational programs
+- to be a leader in management education in the developing regions of the world by establishing academic institutions in these regions and exporting educational management degree programs